Welcome to

 This year's Responses

-The government bears a bold vision and commitment to creating 1,500,000 decent and productive jobs for economic development through supporting priority sub-sectors with high potential for growth and employment, including the agriculture value chain(NST1).
+In addition, the project is in alignment with the government’s 2nd National Strategy for Transformation (NST2) vision and commitment to create 1.25 million productive and decent jobs, providing 250,000 new jobs annually for economic development through supporting priority sub-sectors with high potential for growth and employment, including the agriculture value chain.

 Objectives